HaxeFoundation/haxelib/README.md

 To run tests:
 ```
-earthly +ci-run
+earthly --allow-privileged +ci-tests
 ```
-Note that the earthly +ci-run target will create and destroy its own database.
+Note that the earthly +ci-tests target will create and destroy its own database.

 ### About this repo